how to upgrade from FreeBSD 6.1 to 6.4-RELEASE

 Note the -r parameter - this determines the distribution to upgrade to.
 It must exactly match the name of the target distribution (as seen on the FreeBSD website).

-4. If the output from freebsd-update looks reasonable, press Y and Enter to continue.
+5. If the output from freebsd-update looks reasonable, press Y and Enter to continue.
 Diffs will be calculated, magic will be performed, and updates downloaded.

 If the merge needs manual assistance, you'll end up in vi.
 This will happen for each file requiring a manual merge.
-For each set of conflicts in each file (there may be more than one set), the old and new versions are shown.
+For each conflict in each file (there may be more than one conflict, and/or more than one file), the old and new versions are shown.
 The lines between the "<<<<<<< current version" line and the line consisting of "=======" are the existing lines in the file which are in conflict; the proposed replacement for these lines is below the ======= line.
 Delete everything except those lines you wish to keep.
 Delete the "current version" line, the ======= line, and the ending ">>>>>>> 6.4-RELEASE" line.
 Ensure to locate and resolve every conflict.
 Failing to remove the "current version" line and other bits will leave them in the file, which may or may not affect things, depending on the file.

 In the example below, the line "#VersionAddendum FreeBSD-20050903" is in conflict with the line "#VersionAddendum FreeBSD-20061110":